alexeilebedev/openacr/txt/tests.md

 `atf_unit` runs single-function tests which are linked into `atf_unit`.
-The test source code is under cpp/atf/unit, and the names of all defined tests are in the table atfdb.unittest.
+The test source code is under cpp/atf/unit, and the names of all defined tests are in the table `atfdb.unittest`.
 You can see what all the tests are with `acr unittest`.

 Let's begin by creating a new unit test:

     $ acr_ed -create -unittest algo_lib.Test1 -write
+    ...

 This creates a new entry in `atfdb.unittest`, and adds a stub to `cpp/atf/unit/algo_lib.cpp`.

     +// --------------------------------------------------------------------------------